Battle rages over strategic Syrian town of Saraqeb as humanitarian catastrophe unfolds

 Syrian rebels backed by Turkish forces said on Thursday they had recaptured the crossroads town of Saraqeb, marking a first big push-back of a Syrian government offensive.

-Turkish President Tayyip Erdogan said developments were turning in Ankara's favour, three weeks after the armed rebel opposition lost the northwestern town at the crossroads of two main highways to the Russian-backed Syrian government forces.
-Russian state television said Turkish military specialists were using using shoulder-fired missiles to try to shoot down Russian and Syrian military aircraft over Idlib province - a development which if confirmed would mark a serious escalation of the conflict.
+Turkish President Tayyip Erdogan said developments were turning in Ankara's favor, three weeks after the armed rebel opposition lost the northwestern town at the crossroads of two main highways to the Russian-backed Syrian government forces.
+Russian state television said Turkish military specialists were using shoulder-fired missiles to try to shoot down Russian and Syrian military aircraft over Idlib province - a development that if confirmed would mark a serious escalation of the conflict.

-Turkey has sent thousands of troops and heavy military hardware into Syria's Idlib province in an incursion to back the rebels against the offensive by Syrian President Bashar al-Assad's forces.
+Turkey has sent thousands of troops and heavy military hardware into Idlib province in an incursion to back the rebels against the offensive.
 Nearly a million Syrians have fled over the last three months, the biggest exodus of the war.

 Seven children were among 11 people killed when an air strike hit a school in northern Idlib on Tuesday, she said.
 Rochdi also reiterated a call by the United Nations Secretary-General for a ceasefire.